Trail descriptions in and around the San Francisco Bay Area

 Purchase a Map

-Mount Tam (Deer Park Road and Coastal Trail)
+Mount Tam (Deer Park Road and Coast View Trail)

 The historic Dipsea Trail parallels Deer Park Fire Road for the whole length of this climb.
-This is one of the worthwhile things you'll be seeing on this ride (not that you'll be experiencing it first hand, because Dipsea Trail is not legal for bikes).
+This is one of the worthwhile things you'll be seeing on this ride (not that you'll be experiencing it first hand, because bikes aren't allowed on Dipsea Trail).
 The trail crosses Deer Park Fire Road back and forth at multiple spots but never deviates from it significantly for the duration of this climb.
 This trail dates back to the Mexican era of California and is believed to have been blazed by the Miwok before Europeans arrived here.
 It's also the course for the famous annual Dipsea Race, which is stated to have the distinction of being the oldest trail running event and the second oldest foot race of any kind in the US.

-Next starts the most scenic part of the ride, where you descend along Coastal Trail.
-Not only does Coastal Trail stage vistas of beautiful coastal hill sides and the ocean in front of you as you descend, but it also happens to be a very nice singletrack.
+Next starts the most scenic part of the ride, where you descend along Coast View Trail.
+Not only does Coast View Trail stage vistas of beautiful coastal hillsides and the ocean in front of you as you descend, but it also happens to be a very nice singletrack though perhaps a fairly wide one in some places.
 It's a really rare treat in Marin County, but this trail is pretty enough that it would have qualified as a treat even if singletracks were a dime a dozen in Marin.
 This is a beautiful singletrack descent by any standard.

-Coastal Trail ends at Highway 1 near Muir Beach.
+Coast View Trail ends at Highway 1 near Muir Beach.
 Once you come all this way to Muir Beach, it would be a shame to leave without taking in the views from Muir Beach Overlook.
-The route shown on this page takes you through there as well.
-That's one more thing worth seeing on this ride.
+The route shown on this page features a spur toward the overlook before continuing on its way.
+This overlook is one more thing worth seeing on this ride.

-When you reach that intersection, you might want to consider straying from the main loop a little bit to visit Muir Beach itself (as indicated on this route).
+When you reach the intersection of Highway 1 and Muir Woods Road, you might want to consider straying from the main loop a little bit to visit Muir Beach itself (as indicated on this route).
 It's worth a peek if you haven't been there before or if it's been a long while since you have.

-Once you get on Muir Woods Road, you are on the return leg of the loop to your parking spot, which is on a paved road open to traffic.
-The section of the loop on Highway 1 will have moderately heavy traffic on any weekend with good weather.
-Once you turn onto Muir Woods Road, though, the traffic is much lighter.
+The section of this loop on Highway 1 will have moderately heavy traffic on any weekend with good weather.
+Once you return to Muir Woods Road, though, the traffic is much lighter and it only takes a few minutes to make it back to your starting point.

 © Ergin Guney